 As a University of Michigan alumnus, she was awarded the University of Michigan Humanitarian Service Award, the University’s most prestigious alumni honor, the Outdoor Industries Women’s Coalition Pioneering Woman Award, and most recently was named a 2015 CNN Hero.
 Her accomplishments are well known and generously supported by many members of the national bicycle industry.

-Dara has dedicated the last 15 years of her career to sustainability education, environmental outreach and to implementing community based programs that make an impact.
+Dara has dedicated her career to sustainability education, environmental outreach, and to implementing community based programs that make an impact.
 She has taught thousands of students and adults about the Bay Area ecosystem and inspired people to take actions in their daily lives to protect it.
-She worked with the City of Berkeley, the City of Oakland and the East Bay Regional Park District.
-During her 6 ½ years with the City of Berkeley she inspired countless students to protect the marine environment and facilitated the engagement of many hundreds of volunteers.
-She earned Mayoral Special Recognition for her volunteer coordination during the 2007 Cosco Busan Oil Spill response.
+She worked with the City of Berkeley, the City of Oakland and the East Bay Regional Park District, inspiring countless students to protect the marine environment and facilitated the engagement of many hundreds of volunteers.

-Recently with Clean Water Action, she helped to implement the innovative ReThink Disposable program.
-She engaged food service establishments and the public in strategies to reduce single-use disposables, tracking and measuring the waste prevention that occurred as a result of her work.
+Previously, she engaged food service establishments and the public in strategies to reduce single-use disposables, tracking and measuring the waste prevention that occurred as a result of her work.
 She collaborated with eight municipal partners across the Bay Area and served as the lead trainer on program implementation.
 She is educated in Global Sustainability through UCLA, holds a BA from the California Institute of Integral Studies, and is educated in art and marine science.
 She loves finding elegant solutions to complex problems and working on climate change in her own community.
 She lives in Marin with her husband and daughter.

 " Today, everyone wants to achieve these goals, but it always takes someone to ignite the fire under each of us.
 This program was effective in doing just that. "